Xiaoshi Middle School: Relationships

-Xiaoshi has several long-term connections with many foreign countries and associations.
-In 1999, Xiaoshi established a good relationship with the Yale-China Association in the United States.
-In accordance with the agreement signed by both sides, Yale-China has sent 5 Yale graduates to teach at Xiaoshi, each working for 2 years (the agreement has since been terminated due to funding withdrawal).
+Xiaoshi has long-term connections with schools and educational institutions in several countries and regions.
+In 1999, Xiaoshi established a relationship with the Yale-China Association in the United States.
+In accordance with the agreement signed by both sides, Yale-China sent Yale graduates to teach at Xiaoshi, each working for two years; the programme was later terminated due to funding withdrawal.

 In the same year, the school established a sister-school relationship with Hopkins School in New Haven, Connecticut.
-Both schools sent exchange teachers to work in the other school.
-So far more than 7 teachers have benefited from this program.
-Meanwhile, Xiaoshi also has an agreement with Scotch College, Perth, which allows 8 Xiaoshi teachers each year to be sent for language training at Perth and two Perth teachers every year to teach at Xiaoshi for one year.
-Xiaoshi also has strong ties with three distinguished schools in Singapore, namely, Nanyang Girls' High School, Yishun Junior College and the Chinese High School.
-Each year more than 20 teachers and students from both sides exchange visits for about half a month.
+Both schools sent exchange teachers to work in the other school, and several teachers benefited from the programme.
+Xiaoshi also had an agreement with Scotch College, Perth, allowing Xiaoshi teachers to be sent for language training in Perth and Scotch College teachers to teach at Xiaoshi for one year.

-Xiaoshi has also set up a program with Heinrich-Heine Gesamtschule in Germany.
-Every three years, Xiaoshi welcomes around 30 German students on its campus and the German host families have the pleasure of having Chinese visitors for about ten days.
-Moreover, the Witts Education Center in Hong Kong also sends foreign teachers to teach at Xiaoshi.
-Each year, Xiaoshi welcomes numerous groups of visitors from home and abroad.
-In 2001, a delegation led by the President of Yale University, Dr. Richard Levin, paid a visit to Xiaoshi.
-He spoke highly of the many achievements that Xiaoshi had made.
-In recent years, several Xiaoshi graduates have been accepted by world-famous universities, such as Harvard, Yale, Stanford, and Columbia University in the U.S. and Cambridge University in Britain for their bachelor's, master's or doctorate degrees.
+Xiaoshi also has ties with schools in Singapore, including Nanyang Girls' High School, Yishun Junior College and The Chinese High School.
+In 2013, teachers and students from Yishun Junior College visited Xiaoshi for an immersion exchange programme.

+The school has also carried out exchanges with Heinrich-Heine-Gesamtschule Aachen in Germany.
+In 2004, Xiaoshi students visited Aachen and surrounding areas, and German students later made a return visit to Xiaoshi.

+In 2001, a delegation led by Richard Levin, then president of Yale University, visited Xiaoshi Middle School.

+In 2012, Xiaoshi set up its international curriculum and exchange centre.
+The centre opened in September 2012 and offers IGCSE and IBDP courses under the management of Xiaoshi Middle School.
+In June 2013, the centre was authorized by the International Baccalaureate Organization to offer the IB Diploma Programme.
+In 2015, Xiaoshi was approved to join the Round Square network.

+In recent years, several Xiaoshi graduates have been accepted by overseas universities in the United States, the United Kingdom and other countries.
+The international curriculum centre states that its graduates have entered universities in more than 20 countries and regions.

 Alumni

-Up to now, more than 30,000 students have graduated from Xiaoshi Middle School and a large number of them entered world-class universities, including Harvard, Yale, Stanford, California, MIT, Columbia, Oxford and Cambridge, to further their education.
+Chinese media have often cited Xiaoshi Middle School's alumni as part of the school's public reputation.
+In 2015, China Youth Daily described Xiaoshi as a century-old Ningbo school that had educated Tu Youyou, China's first Nobel laureate in science, as well as 15 members of the Chinese Academy of Sciences and the Chinese Academy of Engineering.
+A 2016 report by Zhejiang Online stated that, by the school's 104th anniversary, Xiaoshi had educated more than 30,000 students and produced 15 members of the two national academies.
+In 2020, Ningbo Daily reported that a relief wall of distinguished alumni at the school's east campus included a Nobel Prize winner, nine members of the Chinese Academy of Sciences and six members of the Chinese Academy of Engineering.